Wade Programme in Surgical Anatomy

 Surgical Anatomy Workshops (Wade Programme)

 This workshop is ideal for senior medical students who are interested in a career in surgery.
 It is designed to increase awareness of the important links between anatomy and surgical practice.
-The evening begins with a talk from Professor Sinclair entitled Surgery and Anatomy – Partners in Time and Space, followed by three practical sessions on the surgical anatomy of the head and neck, trunk and limbs.
+The evening begins with a talk entitled Surgery and Anatomy – Partners in Time and Space, followed by three practical sessions on the surgical anatomy of the head and neck, trunk and limbs.
 Delegates are split into groups and rotate around the three half-hour sessions.
 The faculty use a case-based approach, demonstrating the importance of knowledge of surgical anatomy to all aspects of surgical practice, particularly in relation to ensuring patient safety.
 Students have the opportunity to ask questions during these interactive sessions.